 What Counts as an Approved CE Course?

-CE requirements vary by state, but most boards accept courses related to clinical practice, pharmacology, patient safety, health equity, and specialty areas of nursing.
-In-services provided by an employer typically do not count toward licensure renewal CE, only accredited, board-recognized courses do.
+Most boards accept CE courses related to clinical practice, pharmacology, patient safety, health equity, and nursing specialties.
+Note that employer in-services typically do not count — only accredited, board-recognized courses qualify.

 How Many CE Hours Do You Need?